 - Persons who have had contact to persons infected with COVID-19 during the past 14 days and persons with unspecific general symptoms and respiratory symptoms of any level of seriousness are banned from entering the library.

-- Face masks covering the mouth and nose must be worn in all areas of the library where persons circulate and may encounter each other.
+- FFP2 masks must be worn in all publicly accessible areas of the library.

 - The minimum distance of 1.5 metres to other visitors and library staff must be observed at all times.